Archive for the ‘business’ Category

 If you need to advertise on your own brand name (e.g. a competitor is stealing your clicks by advertising on it).
 You need to do so in a separate campaign.
 First, someone searching for your brand has very different characteristics, this will skew your conversion metrics.
 Second, this is easy, highly relevant traffic, you don’t want to miss out on this because you ran out of budget due to other keywords.

-I’m by no means an expert, but just checking your account regularly for these mistakes can drastically increase the value you get from your Adwords budget.
+I’m by no means an expert, but just checking your account regularly for these mistakes can drastically increase the value you get from your Google Ads budget.

 Why developers should do customer support